 The diagram, which shows the composition of Carmina Burana and the plotting of cause and effect of a classical story structure, gives us the pattern of the movie: The Lord of the Rings

-To compare the feelings brought by the plot pattern, you can check the song while bringing memories of mood from the movie.
+To compare the feelings brought by the plot pattern, you can check the song while bringing memories of the mood from the movie.
 As I didn´t mention the tempo you can notice how the forte (1) has a slow tempo and the piano (2) is conveyed with a rapid tempo.

 As you can see, the dynamic changes of contrasts and cause and effect conveyed by the plot are united in either medium through pacing.
 The variations of dynamics in a pattern can be noticed in the canonical story format by how cause and effect are conveyed by style.
 For example, in the book, the introduction is more “piano” than “forte,” as Tolkien begins by presenting the hobbits’ life, only to let the global conflict gradually sneak upon them.

 How plot and style coexist

 The engagement and duration axis makes it easier to discern the dynamics between cause and effect by recognizing how plot and style coexist.
 It also gives us a hint about how writers and designers are narratively connected through the pacing of rhythm and tempo.